foltri/timestamper/README.md

 ![alt text](img/preview.png "timestamper preview")

-Timestapmer is a status bar timer which lets you paste timestamps using the shift + enter shortcut.
+Timestapmer is a status bar timer which lets you paste timestamps using the ctrl + enter shortcut.

 ## install